carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 ================

-Locations for each pointer value which may need read and/or updated by the runtime or collector are provided via the :ref:`Stack Map format
+Locations for each pointer value which may need read and/or updated by the runtime or collector are provided in a separate section of the generated object file as specified specified in the PatchPoint documentation.
+This special section is encoded per the :ref:`Stack Map format <stackmap-format>`.

-<stackmap-format>` specified in the PatchPoint documentation.
+The general expectation is that a JIT compiler will parse and discard this format; it is not particularly memory efficient.
+If you need an alternate format (e.g. for an ahead of time compiler), see discussion under
+:ref: `open work items <OpenWork>` below.

 Each statepoint generates the following Locations: